Calibrating the Confidence of Large Language Models by Eliciting Fidelity: Introduction

 To alleviate the issue of miscalibration, previous work focuses on two perspectives: the logit-based method and the verbalization-based method.
 Logit-based methods are usually post-hoc.
 We need to find a higher temperature (usually above 2.0), known as Temperature-Tuning~\cite{guo2017calibration}, to make the distribution of the model's token logit smoother for mitigating overconfidence~\cite{kadavath2022language, he2023investigating}.
 The verbalization-based method usually requires prompt engineering to elicit the model's confidence, and it also necessitates the model to have strong Self-Awareness~\cite{lin2022teaching, tian-etal-2023-just, yin-etal-2023-large}.
 Aggregating the model's logit-based and verbalization-based confidence can also calibrate the model confidence to some extent~\cite{xiong2023llms}.

-As shown in Figure~\ref{fig:hot}, by replacing the model's answer with ``\textit{All other options are wrong.}'', we can assess whether the model had high fidelity to its previously given answer.
+As shown in Figure~\ref{fig:hot} and Appendix Tabel~\ref{table: whyfidelity}, by replacing the model's answer with ``\textit{All other options are wrong.}'', we can assess whether the model had high fidelity to its previously given answer.
 Inspired by this phenomenon, we decompose the language model confidence into two dimensions: the \textbf{\textit{Uncertainty}} about the question and the \textbf{\textit{Fidelity}} to the answer generated by language models.
 First, if the answers provided by language model are consistent under multiple samplings, it indicates that language model has lower uncertainty regarding that question.
 Thus, we could utilize the information entropy of the frequency distribution of sampled answers to calculate the model's uncertainty about a question.
 Second, we design a novel method to estimate the model's fidelity to each of its sampled answers.
 Last, the uncertainty regarding question $\mathcal{Q}$ and the fidelity to the answer $a_i$ together determine the model's confidence.
-As shown in Figure~\ref{fig:show}, our proposed method achieved good calibration across different MCQA datasets.
-Meanwhile, our approach does not require knowledge of the model's per-token log-probability, making it broadly applicable to various commercialized RLHF-LMs, which do not provide the per-token log-probability.
+As shown in Figure~\ref{fig:show}, our proposed UF Calibration achieved good calibration across different MCQA datasets.
+Meanwhile, UF Calibration does not require knowledge of the model's per-token log-probability, making it broadly applicable to various Black-box RLHF-LMs, which do not provide the per-token log-probability.